 For example, the Boeing 747 must have at least 14 flight attendants on board, while the Airbus A380 with its seating capacity of over 850 passengers must have at least 18 flight attendants on board.

-How Many Flight Attendants Are in Business and First Class?
+The Ratio of Flight Attendants is Higher in Business and First Class

 When flying in business and first class, there is usually a higher flight attendant to passenger ratio.